alf-p-steinbach/cppx-core-language/docs/README.md

 Folder: “**[syntax](../source/cppx%2Dcore%2Dlanguage/calc)**”. *Exporting namespace: `syntax`.*

 Some headers in this folder have their own smaller exporting namespaces in addition to `syntax`, e.g. namespace `cppx::general_string_builders`.
-These per-header namespaces provides more fine grained control over which identifiers you bring in unqualified.
+These per-header namespaces provide more fine grained control over which identifiers you bring in unqualified.
 And of course, in the other direction, just `using namespace cppx;` brings in everything plus plus.

 #### 3.3.1.
 Examples for “*basic-string-assembly.hpp*”.